bt-sync/sync-docker/README.md

 Go to localhost:$WEBUI_PORT in a web browser to access the webui.

+NB: If you do not want to limit the access to the webui to localhost, run instead:

+    docker run -d --name Sync \
+      -p $WEBUI_PORT:8888 -p 55555 \
+      -v $DATA_FOLDER:/mnt/sync \
+      --restart on-failure \
+      bittorrent/sync

 # Volume

 * /mnt/sync - State files and Sync folders